mnalis/ironseed_fpc/README.md

 For making changes to game, you may also need:
 - (optionally) D compiler (The D compiler is required to the conversation and log conversion tools, `apt-get install ldc` / `apt-get install gdc` or https://digitalmars.com/d/2.0/)
-- (optionally) perl, imagemagick, graphicsmagick (for screen conversion utilities, `apt-get install perl graphicsmagick imagemagick`)
+- (optionally) perl & imagemagick (for screen conversion utilities, `apt-get install perl imagemagick`)

 Debian packages and prebuilt game
 =================================